jlleblanc/outandhumbled/about.md

 title: Out and Humbled
 ---

-This blog is an unvarnished look at the toughts and experiences of gay Christians, told from their own perspectives.
-We are out of the closet and unashamed of our sexuality.
-By sharing our stories, we hope for healthier conversations in the church.
-We also hope to encourage those who share our circumstances.
-Humbly opening ourselves to more transparency enables others to also step forward.
+This blog chronicles my toughts and experiences as a gay Christian.
+I write posts when I have something to share.

 ### Comments